vgandari/tok/README.md

  - `incl`: Text stored in this node must appear "before" all text contained in the files in this list.
 Nodes listed under "incl" are not required for understanding material in this node's text, but are nodes the author has decided to include anyway.
+These nodes do not appear if the option `--sdepth=0` is passed to the command line.
+The size of the document grows with increasing value for `sdepth`.

 For example, if node A depends on node B (i.e. text stored in A must appear later in the document than text stored in B), then you may write